Dominik Ivkič

-Dominik Ivkič (born 31 July 1997) is a Slovenian football player who plays for Koper as a defender.
+Dominik Ivkič (born 31 July 1997) is a Slovenian professional footballer who plays as a defender for Bulgarian First League club Septemvri Sofia.

 Club career

 He made his professional debut in the Slovenian PrvaLiga for Domžale on 21 May 2016 in a game against Krško.
+In January 2026, Ivkič put pen to paper on a deal with Bulgarian team Septemvri Sofia.